Magazine

 Report to docter if:

-• if the child is weak and apathetic even without fever
+• If the child is listless and apathetic, even if the fever has dropped

 Subscribe to our newsletter